anileates/inventory-tracker-v2/client/README.md

-# stock-tracker
+# inventory-tracker

-> A Stock tracking app with vue and node
+> A Inventory tracking app with vue and node

 ## Build Setup